+Self-control Questionnaire (Appendix 3)

-3. Self-control questionnaire (Appendix 3): This questionnaire was originally developed by Rosenbaum (1980) for the purpose of assessing individual differences in self-control skills.
-The questionnaire asks subjects to report on the use of cognitions (for example, auto-instructions) and use of problem-solving strategies for coping with emotional and physiological responses.
-The questionnaire was adapted for children by Rosenbaum and Ronen (see Hamama, 1996), who used thirty-two items expressing various parameters of self-control skills: delaying gratification, overcoming pain, planning ability, use of auto-instruction, etc. Here are some examples of items in the questionnaire: ‘When I am in a bad mood I try to think of good things that can make me happy or things that gave me pleasure in the past’, ‘When I don't know the answer to a question in a test I go on to the next question and try not to let the unanswered question bother me’.
-Subjects are asked to assess each item on a scale of six degrees (-1 – ‘very untypical of me", ‘-2 – ‘fairly untypical of me", ‘-3 – ‘somewhat untypical of me", ‘1 – ‘somewhat typical of me", ‘2 – ‘typical of me’ and 3 – ‘very typical of me’).
-The questionnaire is constructed with one factor, so that a high grade indicates a high degree of self-control.
+Rosenbaum originally developed this questionnaire in 1980 to assess individual differences in self-control skills.
+It asks subjects to report on the use of cognitions (for example, instructions to themselves) and problem-solving strategies for coping with emotional and physiological responses.
+The questionnaire was adapted for children by Rosenbaum and Ronen to include thirty-two items expressing various parameters of self-control skills, such as delaying gratification, overcoming pain, planning, and using self-instruction; for example, ‘When I am in a bad mood I try to think of good things that can make me happy or things that gave me pleasure in the past’, and ‘When I don't know the answer to a question in a test I go on to the next question and try not to let the unanswered question bother me’.
+Subjects rate each item on the extent to which it is typical of his or her behaviour or thoughts.
+The scale has six responses: -1= ‘very untypical of me‘; -2= ‘fairly untypical of me‘; -3= ‘somewhat untypical of me‘; 1= ‘somewhat typical of me’; 2= ‘typical of me’; and 3- ‘very typical of me’.
+Reverse items are 4, 6, 8, 14, 17, 18, 26, 31 and 32.
+The questionnaire is constructed with one factor, so that a high score indicates a high degree of self-control.

-The questionnaire was tested on a scale between -3 and 3 points, referring to the extent to which the subject estimates that the item is typical of him or her.
-Reverse items: 4, 6, 8, 14, 17, 18, 26, 31, 32.

-Psychometric data: The questionnaire has been validated in a number of studies, among them the following: In a test of the questionnaire's reliability for adults and adolescents (e.g., Rosenbaum, 1989) relatively high values of the Cronbach alpha were found (0.85 – 0.87), while lower values were found for children (0.65 – 0.69); the higher a child's age, the higher was the alpha (Hamama, 1996); Agbaria & Ronen (2010) found a high value for the Cronbach alpha coefficient (r = 0.77) for the Arabic version.
-In the present study the Cronbach alpha was calculated for all subjects together at α = 0.83.
+The questionnaire has been validated in a number of studies.
+A test of its reliability for adults and adolescents found relatively high values of the Cronbach alpha (0.85 – 0.87), and lower values for children (0.65 – 0.69); the older the child, the higher the alpha.
+Agbaria and Ronen found a high value for the Cronbach alpha coefficient (r = 0.77) for the Arabic version.
+In this study I calculated the Cronbach alpha for the entire sample at α = 0.83.

-4. Social Support: Social Support Questionnaire
+Social Support: Social Support Questionnaire

-This questionnaire measures characteristics of the support system (support aspect, source density, and availability).
-The questionnaire consists of twelve items in which subjects report the perceived social support which they receive from various sources (Cohen et al., 1985).
-The subject is asked to mark his or her view on a scale of four (from 1 – ‘very untypical of me’ to 4 – ‘very typical of me’).
-The higher the score the greater the perceived social support.
-Reverse items in the social support questionnaire: 1, 2, 7, 8, 11, 12.
-A higher average score (closer to 4) indicates greater perceived social support while a lower average score (closer to 1) shows lower perceived support.
-The Arabic version received a high value for the Cronbach alpha coefficient (α = 0.90) in Agbaria (2014).
-In the present study a value of α = 0.65 was obtained, after item no. 8 was removed.
+This questionnaire has twelve items that assess characteristics of the support system: the degree of support provided and from which sources, its denseness and its availability.
+It uses a scale from 1–4 (1, ‘very untypical of me’, to 4, ‘very typical of me’).
+The higher the score, the greater the perceived social support.
+Reverse items in the social support questionnaire are 1, 2, 7, 8, 11, 12.
+The Arabic version received a high Cronbach alpha coefficient (α = 0.90) in the study by Agbaria.
+In this study I obtained a value of α = 0.65, after removing item 8.

+Demographic Questionnaire (Appendix 5)

-5. Demographic questionnaire (Appendix 5): Each participant answered a number of questions that elicited general demographic data: age, gender and the number of siblings.
+Each participant answered questions on his or her age, gender, and number of siblings.

-2.4 Research procedure
+Research Procedure